 In building control, management is mandatory.
-It is expected that installations will be managed using the set of currently available tools(including IETF tools like MIBS, NETCONF modules, DHCP and others) with large differences between the ways an installation is managed.
+It is expected that installations will be managed using the set of currently available tools(including IETF tools like Management Information Base (MIB) modules, NETCONF modules, Dynamic Host Configuration Protocol (DHCP)

+and others) with large differences between the ways an installation is managed.